TelegramBots/book/src/2/send-msg/photo-sticker-msg.md

 ### Caption

 Multimedia messages can _optionally_ have a caption attached to them.
 Here we sent a caption in HTML format.
-User can click on _Pixabay_ in the caption to open its URL in browser.
+A user can click on _Pixabay_ in the caption to open its URL in the browser.

 Similar to message entities discussed before, caption entities on [`Message`] object are the result of parsing formatted(Markdown or HTML) caption text.
 Try inspecting these properties in debug mode:

 - `message.Caption`: caption in plain text without formatting
-- `message.CaptionEntities`: info about special entities in caption
+- `message.CaptionEntities`: info about special entities in the caption
 - `message.CaptionEntityValues`: text values of mentioned entities

 ### Photo Message